-The holiday season is quickly approaching, with Thanksgiving just around the corner.
-At this time of year, your company may want to express its appreciation to employees and customers by giving them holiday gifts or hosting holiday parties after skipping them due to the pandemic.
-It’s a good time to review the tax rules that apply to these expenses.
-Is your company able to deduct them, and is the value taxable to the recipients?
+The holiday season is here.
+During this festive season, your business may want to show its gratitude to employees and customers by giving them gifts or hosting holiday parties.
+It’s a good time to review the tax rules associated with these expenses.
+Are they tax-deductible by your business, and is the value taxable to the recipients?

 Customer and client holiday gifts

 Gifts to customers and clients are tax deductible up to a maximum of $25 per recipient per year.
-For the purposes of the $25 limit, you do not need to include “incidental” costs that do not significantly increase the value of the gift.
+For the $25 limit, you do not need to include “incidental” costs that do not significantly increase the value of the gift.
 Engraving, gift wrapping, packaging, and shipping are all included in the price.
-Branded marketing items, such as those imprinted with your company’s name and logo, are also exempt from the $25 limit, as long as they are widely distributed and cost less than $4.
+Also excluded from the $25 limit is branded marketing collateral — such as small items imprinted with your company’s name and logo — provided they’re widely distributed and cost less than $4 each.

 The $25 limit is for gifts to individuals.
 There’s no set limit on gifts to a company (for example, a gift basket for all team members of a customer to share) as long as they’re “reasonable.”